LucHermitte/vim-compil-hints/README.md

    IOW, plugins that update the quickfix list don't need  to explicitly refresh the signs by calling `lh#compil_hints#update()` anymore since version 1.1.0.
+ * Closing and opening the qf-window will activate and deactivate signs and balloons.
+ * Signs and balloons are updated on `cnewer` & al.

 ## Commands